 This is even more effective if you make a picture tagging your restaurant a condition for entry.

 You can also share content posted by your customers to further promote engagement.
 Keep your eyes open for posts that tag your restaurant and consider sharing them from your own page.
 This shows that you emphasize engagement with your customers and care about their experience.

 Diversifying your content makes your profile more attractive to potential followers, especially compared to other restaurant pages which are typically full of ads.
 Constant promotional content will turn them off and make your page seem generic and unappealing.

-Facebook gives you extremely powerful tools to monitor the success of your marketing approach, and these can also be used to help continually improving your tactics.
+Facebook gives you extremely powerful tools to monitor the success of your marketing approach, and these can also be used to help continue improving your tactics.

 No matter what type of campaign you’re running, you can always split it into two similar ads and then test them against each other.

 Successfully utilizing the potential of A/B testing takes time, but it can have a substantial impact on your conversion rate.
 Above all, continual testing will help you keep in mind that you should always be attempting to adapt and fine-tune your strategies regardless of their current success.